weltyj/SkyFill/README.md

      "-tol \<th\> \<ts\> \<tv\>" -- tolerance for determining edge of skyline at horizon, default 360 .06 0.015

-     th is the allowed change in Hue in the actual sky pixels, any change in hue from one pixel to another greater than this value will trigger end of sky to be detected ts and tv work the same but for Saturation and Value
+     th is the allowed change in Hue in the actual sky pixels, any change in hue from one pixel to another greater than this value will trigger end of sky to be detected.

+     ts and tv work the same but for Saturation and Value